Religious Publishing & Media Life Insurance

 Tennessee Market Context

-Nashville is the global center for Christian publishing, home to Thomas Nelson (HarperCollins Christian Publishing), Lifeway Christian Resources, B&H Publishing, and dozens of smaller publishers.
-The worship music industry, anchored by companies like Capitol Christian Music Group, generates hundreds of millions annually.
-Tennessee's religious media ecosystem employs thousands and produces content distributed worldwide.
+Nashville is the global center for Christian publishing, home to Thomas Nelson (HarperCollins Christian Publishing), Lifeway Christian Resources, B&H Publishing, and dozens of smaller publishers producing faith-based content distributed worldwide.
+The worship music industry, anchored by companies like Capitol Christian Music Group and major worship label divisions, generates hundreds of millions annually through performance royalties, streaming revenue, and church licensing.
+Tennessee's religious media ecosystem employs thousands of editors, producers, rights managers, marketing professionals, and creative talent whose specialized industry expertise is developed over years of focused work in this concentrated market.
+The competition for experienced religious publishing professionals in Nashville is intense, making retention strategies essential for maintaining organizational capability.

 Common Challenges for Religious Publishing Owners

-Key author and content creator relationships drive revenue
+Key author and content creator relationships that drive revenue, as bestselling authors and worship songwriters generate disproportionate catalog income

 How Life Insurance Helps

-Key person insurance on publishers, editors, and rights managers
+Key person insurance on publishers, senior editors, and rights managers whose author relationships and industry expertise drive content acquisition and revenue

 Coverage Considerations